 In addition to the work I do with children and families, I have a special interest in working with law enforcement officers, first responders, and members of the military.
 I graduated with a concentration in law enforcement and previously conducted fitness for duty evaluations and job suitability screenings for the Kane County Sheriff's Department and the Chicago Police Department.

 In addition to my clinical work, I provide graduate level instruction as an adjunct faculty member at a local graduate school of psychology and offer clinical supervision to masters, doctoral, and post-doctoral interns.
 I also provide professional consultation to mental health practitioners and family law professionals.

-My personal zealous pursuits include camping + hiking, horseback riding, yoga + mindfulness, Chicago history, and baseball.
+My personal zealous pursuits include camping + hiking, horseback riding, yoga + mindfulness, Chicago history, live music, and baseball.